Qucs/qucs-help/source/BasSim.rst

 Xyce is an open source, SPICE-compatible, high-performance analogue circuit  simulator, capable of solving extremely large circuit problems on large-scale parallel computing platforms.
 It also supports serial execution on all common desktop platforms, and small-scale parallel execution on Unix-like systems.
-Xyce for Linux, Windows, and MacOS can be downloaded from the official Xyce website at https://xyce.sandia.gov/Xyce.
+Xyce for Linux, Microsoft Windows , and MacOS can be downloaded from the official Xyce website at https://xyce.sandia.gov/Xyce.
 The Xyce parallel circuit simulator running on Linux requires installation of the openMPI libraries.
-Spice4qucs supports both Xyce-Serial and Xyce-Parallel (not currently available for the Windows operating system).
+Spice4qucs supports both Xyce-Serial and Xyce-Parallel (not currently available for the Microsoft Windows  operating system).

 2.3 General simulation methods